2024

 Assessment

-In a collaborative process, our asset management and planning teams work with other functional groups and stakeholders to achieve the best solutions to transmission system needs.
+In a collaborative process, our asset management and planning teams work with other functional groups and stakeholders to achieve the best solutions to meet our customers’ needs.
 Asset management staff monitor the system through maintenance and inspection programs to identify issues related to equipment performance or condition.
 Equipment deemed inferior and underperforming is discussed internally and with customers to determine if replacement in kind is required and if other reliability needs exist within the geographic area.
-Needs are evaluated using various options to determine the best means of maintaining reliability and achieving optimal benefits from our investments.
+System needs are evaluated using various options to determine the best means of maintaining reliability and achieving optimal benefits from our investments.
 These discussions with customers occur at 10-Year Assessment stakeholder meetings and MISO System Planning Meetings.

 • Generation Interconnections of new or retiring generation – Changes in both fossil fuel and renewable generation connected to the transmission system impact the location and amount of power flowing as well as system stability.